 ** If you start a job in which you are eligible for membership of the LGPS you will be brought into the Scheme if your contract of employment is for 3 months or more.
 If it is for less than 3 months and you are, or during that period become, an Eligible Jobholder you will be brought into the Scheme from the automatic enrolment date (unless your employer issues you with a postponement notice to delay bringing you into the Scheme for a maximum of 3 months) or if your contract is extended to be for 3 months or more or you opt to join by completing an application form, you will be brought into the Scheme from the beginning of the pay period after the one in which your contract is extended or you opt to join.

-Check your payslip deductions to make sure you are in the scheme.
+Check your payslip deductions to make sure you are in the scheme

 Want to know more?